 Legislators have indicated that if the appellate court does not rule their way, they will try to resubmit the law at the next legislative session.

 From arrest to trial to sentencing, make sure your attorneys understand what the government can and can not do.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights in the criminal justice system.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights in the criminal justice system.